fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-Invokers.md

 category: Tutorials
 ---

-All Infusion components support the definition of public functions using [invokers](/infusion/development/Invokers.md); among other things, invokers allow related components to have different internal implementations of a function but present a common function to be called by other code.
+All Infusion components support the definition of public functions using [invokers](../Invokers.md); among other uses, invokers allow related components to have different internal implementations of a function but present a common function to be called by other code.
 If we imagine a "Hello, World!" component, there are a variety of ways it might say "hello".
 Two of them are:

 * By printing to the web developer console via `console.log`
 * By displaying a message on a web page